graphile/starter/README.md

 ### About `dev` docker-compose service

-There is another "secret" service, `dev`, inside `docker-compose.yml` which extends `webapp`, our normal `node.js` server service container.
+There is another "secret" service, `dev`, inside `docker-compose.yml` which extends `server`, our normal `node.js` server service container.

 This decision was made to separate the docker services, one for minimal setup and for comfortable development.

-The `webapp` service is for starting the Node.js server with React and Next.js, and will keep running until `yarn start` stops or crashes.
+The `server` service is for starting the Node.js server with React and Next.js, and will keep running until `yarn start` stops or crashes.
 This is similar to a production deployment environment except hot reload, environment variables, and similar things are tuned for active development (and are not production ready).
 See:
 [Building the production docker image](#building_the_production_docker_image),